microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 Any multi-qubit state can be prepared from the $\ket{0...0}$ state using an appropriate combination of quantum gates.
 However, sometimes it's easier and more efficient to prepare a state using partial measurements.
 You could prepare a simpler state involving additional qubits, which, when measured, result in a collapse of the remaining qubits to the desired state with a high probability.
-This is called **post-selection**, and is particularly useful if it' s easier to prepare the pre-measurement state with the extra qubits than to prepare the desired state directly using unitary gates alone.
+This is called **post-selection**, and is particularly useful if it's easier to prepare the pre-measurement state with the extra qubits than to prepare the desired state directly using unitary gates alone.
 This is demonstrated by the following exercise.

 @[exercise]({
     "id": "multi_qubit_measurements__state_preparation_using_partial_measurements",